csiro-robotics/shc_tutorials/shc_pc_gazebo_simulation.md

 ![gazebo_simulation](media/gazebo_simulation.png "Gazebo Simulation")

 4.9 Press the Logitech button after acquiring the robot state and press the start button to change it to the running state.
+If the simulation doesn't respond to the controller commands or if you have trouble getting the gamepad controller talking to ROS, please refer to the [ROS joystick tutorials here](http://wiki.ros.org/joy/Tutorials).

 4.10 After generating the workspace press the start button again to proceed.